Charged with a crime? Call Us 24/7!

 Non-Disclosure in Texas

 To get started and learn what our firm can do for you, don’t hesitate to call us.
-Call us at 281-206-8119 to schedule a consultation with our seasoned criminal defense lawyer in Richmond & Katy, TX today.
+Call us at 281-206-8119 to schedule a consultation with our seasoned criminal defense lawyer in Sugar Land & Katy, TX today.

 What is an Order of Non-Disclosure?

 According to Texas laws, you can have your arrest record and records related to your criminal charges completely removed through a legal process called expunction.
 Also known as expungement, a successful expunction will erase and destroy all files and records of your arrest, including all paper documents and digital records maintained by the police, prosecutor, and the court.
 However, not everyone qualifies for an expungement.
 If you’re not qualified for expunction, an Order of Non-disclosure can be a good alternative for you.

 A non-disclosure order is a court-issued order that limits who can know about your criminal record.
 A non-disclosure order essentially seals the record of your arrest and prosecution, so it becomes inaccessible for most background checks.
 However, certain government agencies and the police can still see your record, but they can only share any information it contains with approved parties.
 The order also ensures that you no longer need to include the arrest on housing, jobs, or educational applications.

 It is important to note that a non-disclosure order only applies to certain criminal offenses.
 It won’t apply to all crimes that may be on your criminal history record.
 However, you may get multiple orders of non-disclosure for different crimes.
 If you wish to know more about how you can get your records sealed, connect with a Sugar Land non-disclosure attorney.